FruitbatM/amaris-chocolate/README.md

 - [Techsini](http://techsini.com/multi-mockup/index.php) was used to create the responsive mockup image.
 - [Shutterstock](https://www.shutterstock.com/) was used to download the images for the site.
 - [Unsplash](https://unsplash.com/) was used to download the images for the site.
-- [Flickr](https://www.flickr.com/) was used to download the images for the site.
 - [Flaticon](https://www.flaticon.com/) was used to download icons for the site.
 - [Animate.css](https://animate.style/) was used as a source for adding CSS animation on headings.
 - [Coolors](https://coolors.co/) was used for colour palette used on the website.